ibexa/documentation-developer/docs/guide/repository.md

      */
     public function mapLimitationForm(FormInterface $form, Limitation $data);
     /**
-     * Returns the Twig template to use to render the limitation form.
+     * Returns the Twig template to use for rendering the Limitation form.
      *
      * @return string
      */
     public function getFormTemplate();
     /**
      * This method will be called when FormEvents::SUBMIT is called.
-     * It gives the opportunity to filter/manipulate limitation values.
+     * It gives the opportunity to filter/manipulate Limitation values.
      *
      * @param Limitation $limitation
      */